Benephfer/All-or-nothing_Public_Goods/README.md

 triangles: number of triangles in the graph instance

 In a second upload I have added the data related to the regular graphs (circulants).
-The naming convention is quite similar with now conX indicating that the number of connections is X (raning from 2 i.e., the circle graph, to 8).
+The naming convention is quite similar with now conX indicating that the number of connections is X (ranging from 2 i.e., the circle graph, to 8).